Designing great User Experiences for over 19 years...

-Ever since the first time I browsed a website in my second year of college I knew I wanted to be a designer.
-I had no idea what that meant of course, but it was something to strive for...
+Ever since the first time I browsed a website in the early '90s I knew I wanted to do something with computers.
+Unfortunlatey, I had no idea what that was at the time, but it was something to strive for...

 A few years after graduating I was lucky enough to find myself working at small e-commerce shop where I seized an opportunity to teach myself Flash, HTML and CSS, designing a few small-features for the site.

 In school I learned about User-Centered Design where the most fundamental thing about it all was understanding the people that were going to be using whatever it was you were designing... empathy was the key.

 Over the years I’ve had the great opportunity to work on mobile devices (feature phones and of the smart persuasion) before that was cool, desktop applications for Windows and Mac and even a brief foray with some large screen TV UI Design work.
 I’ve had the privilege of working with some excellent designers and developers.

-I’m currently spending my day time managing and leading a team of excellent UX Designers building web applications for network testing.
+I’m currently spending my day time managing and leading a team of excellent UX Designers building web applications for network device and network security testing.
 In my off hours I dabble in some app designs of my own mind where I’m attempting to concept, design and develop the app using Apple’s Swift development language.

 So far I couldn’t have asked for a better career choice.
 I can’t wait to see what’s around the corner!